Since long I wanted to do this cake, but for a reason or for another, I never had time.

 - Now, while whisking, add gradually the butter that you previously melted.

 - Stop with the whisks, and add the carrots to that cream.
-Then sift the flour, mix the dry yeast in it, and start to add it to the fluffy cream, and by using a wooden spatula/big spoon mix it from down to up, gently, without breaking the air in the cream.
-Do it until all the flour is inside.
+Then sift the flour, add the baking soda/powder and the salt in it, and start to add it to the fluffy cream, and by using a wooden spatula/big spoon mix it from down to up, gently, trying not to break the air in the cream.
+Do it until all the flour is well absorbed.

-- Then squeeze the pine nuts (or almonds, or a mix of both) and add it to the cream too.
+- Then cut the pine nuts (or the almonds, or a mix of both) and add it to the cream too.

-- Add the salt, and put everything in a cake pan, I used a high rectangular shape of 25×11 cm, but use what you prefer, you can make it lower and larger too.
-But before spread some butter and flour on the bottom.
+- Put everything in an oven pan, I used a high rectangular shape of 25×11 cm.
+But before grease the oven pan with some butter and flour on the bottom.

-- Put it in the oven, about 45 minutes (every oven is different).
-Check if it’s ready with a toothpick, if it comes out clean then it’s ready 🙂
+- Put it in the oven, for about 45 minutes.
+Control if it’s ready with a toothpick, if it comes out clean then it’s ready.

-- Enjoy, I think with a cup of tea it fits very well 🙂 you can dust the cake with powdered sugar if you would like.
+- Enjoy, with a cup of tea it’s just perfect 🙂 you can also dust the cake with powdered sugar if you would like.

-PS: you could also add some little chocolate chips, or some spices like cinnamon or ginger, or lemon zest 🙂 up to your taste and fantasy 🙂
+PS: you could also add some little chocolate chips, or some spices like cinnamon, or lemon zest, or vanilla 🙂 up to your taste!